 Although getting the Solidoodle 4 to print is markedly more straightforward than the touchy Solidoodle 3, producing a decent print is still subject to quite a lot of tinkering especially with calibrating the axes and bed, adjusting temperatures, and changing settings in Repetier Host.

 When the Solidoodle 4 does print without issues, the quality hasn’t improved all that much.
 The results are of decent quality but are still prone to layer issues, bloating, wavering detail quality, banding, and trouble with overhangs.
-It did, however, occasionally produce models that we were entirely satisfied with and were hard to judge negatively.
+It did, however, occasionally produce models that we were completely satisfied with and were hard to judge negatively.

 Another contentious point was the new spool holder which was supposed to confine feeding issues to the past.
 In reality, the new mechanism is an improvement but brings with it a host of new problems namely due to the rod being smaller than the hole in a filament cartridge; this means the cartridge can shift horizontally causing a fair few tangles during our tests and, if left unattended, could result in failed prints.

 As for enthusiast help, the Solidoodle range has spawned a vibrant community that not only excels at assisting flailing first timers but also offers an array of potential upgrades you can make to improve the performance of the Solidoodle 4.
-The Soliforum is an excellent first stop.
+The Soliforum is a marvelous first stop.
 Otherwise, common destinations such as YouTube and Reddit also host a treasure trove of guides, troubleshooting articles, and enthusiast discussions.

 The Solidoodle 4 is unquestionably an improvement on the Solidoodle 3, but in our eyes is more of a Solidoodle 3 2.0 or 3S rather than meriting a numerical jump.
 The changes are good but aren’t enough to pique our appreciation of this printer as anything more than respectable both in terms of build and performance.